bitlogik/uniblow/README.md

 -   Full HD wallet device, avoiding address reuse, and discover in all account chains (external and internal change).

-### Add more cryptos
+### Programming interface class

+The coin wallet interface is simple and provides an abstraction layer for any underlying blockchain.

-For developers, one can easily add any crypto in this wallet, following this Python3 programming interface class :
+The class can be used to integrate the uniblow code to automate transactions in your backend.
+It can also be used to extend uniblow to add a new blockchain.
+Developers can easily add any crypto in this wallet, following this Python3 programming interface class.

 ```Python
 class newCOINwallet: